-In Watlington, all roads lead to the 17th-century Town Hall which stands at the meeting point of three routes in the centre of the town.
+In Watlington, all roads lead to the 17th-century Town Hall which stands at the meeting point of three routes in the town centre.
 This landmark was built at the expense of Thomas Stonor, of Stonor Park, and its upper room was endowed as a grammar school for boys.
 In 1764, local squire Edward Horne gave Watlington a more unusual talking point.
-He felt that the parish church of St. Leonard, when viewed from his home, would be more impressive if it had a spire.
-To create the illusion, he designed the 270 foot steeple-shaped Watlington White Mark, which he had cut into the chalk escarpment of Watlington Hill, perfectly placed to complete his view.
+He felt the parish church of St. Leonard, would be more impressive if it had a spire.
+So to create the illusion, he designed the 270 foot steeple-shaped Watlington White Mark, which was cut into the chalk escarpment of Watlington Hill, perfectly placed to complete his view.

 What to see in Watlington

 After a pleasant browse around Watlington's delis and shops, take the Watlington Town Walk to find your way around the history and highlights of this ancient settlement.
 Sightings of the 'ghostly monks' are not guaranteed.

 The Chiltern countryside beckons on all sides.
 Follow any of the country walks and cycle rides on Watlington’s tourist information website to get out and explore.
 Walk 2 is a 7-mile circular walk to Cookley Green and Swyncombe – noted for its lovely and isolated church.
 Walk 3 is a short (4½ miles) but strenuous walk, which gives outstanding views over the Thames Valley and South Oxfordshire.
 Walk 4 is a level walk through villages and hamlets to the north and west of Watlington, including Lewknor, Pyrton and South Weston.
 The Christmas Common Cycle Ride is a 17-mile pleasant route with on and off road sections.